xi-loong/eomt/README.md

 🔧 Replace `/path/to/dataset` with the directory containing the dataset zip files.
 🔧 Replace `/path/to/pytorch_model.bin` with the path to the checkpoint to evaluate.

-A [notebook](inference.ipynb) is also available for quick inference and visualization with pre-trained models.
+A [notebook](inference.ipynb) is available for quick inference and visualization with auto-downloaded pre-trained models.

 ## Model Zoo